 Joe begs for more coffee, but the waitress finally tells him “there ain’t no more” and says he has to leave.

 Out on the street, Joe wanders from coffee shop to coffee shop in a nightmarish search for more coffee.
+He’s a java junkie and he needs his fix.
 Sweating by now, he sees an attractive woman (Patti Oja) in an alleyway with a cup of coffee.
-She’s laughing crazily and urging him to have another cup, but she disappears before he can get to her.
-Joe becomes so desperate for more coffee that he drinks it right from the pot, as everything spins out of control.
+She’s laughing crazily and urging him to have another cup, but she disappears before he can reach her.
+Joe becomes so desperate for more coffee that when he finds some, he drinks it right from the pot, as everything spins out of control.

 The story has a happy ending, though.
 Joe is committed to a rehab center for caffeine addiction—”Maxwell House,” of course!
 He is cured, and he puts his life back together.
 When he visits his old coffee shop, he’s a changed man.